 Do I Have a Cold or the Flu?

 Because these two types of illnesses have similar symptoms, it can be difficult to tell the difference between them based on symptoms alone.
 In general, symptoms of the flu are more intense than a cold.
-People with colds are more likely to have a runny or stuffy nose, while the flu often caused body aches and chils.
+People with colds are more likely to have a runny or stuffy nose, while the flu often causes body aches and chills.

 Treating the Cold and the Flu